DCLMakerSTEAM/PlottingwithPython1/README.md

 ## Datasets

 There is a vast world of data out there.
 Available for free.
-To get started looking for datasets, Google for: `interesting data sets`
+To get started looking for datasets, try Googling for: `interesting data sets` or just ask an AI to help you find some.

 Regional datasets
 * [Durham OpenData](https://live-durhamnc.opendata.arcgis.com/)